8 Resume Strategies To Make You More Marketable

 [This article originally appeared on the Virtual Vocations blog here.]

 Do you feel like your resume is mediocre compared to others in your field, or perhaps on paper you don’t shine as bright as you do in person?
-Virtual Vocations can help!
-As the largest online database of telecommute-only job openings, we’ve learned a thing or two about what employers are looking for in potential hires.
+We can help!
+Here's a thing or two about what employers are looking for in potential hires.

 1. Scratch the Objective and Focus on Your Best Qualities

 Remember the old resume rule that the first line of your document is for your job objective?
 Forget it—that’s precious resume real estate you cannot afford to waste.